-After taking care of some business in Santa Marta such as finding a working ATM and admiring the first Santa Claus I have ever seen on a beach, we grabbed a 20-minute taxi across a sea cliff to the tourist village of Taganga, Colombia.
+After taking care of some business in Santa Marta such as finding a working ATM and admiring the first Santa Claus I have seen on a beach, Alex and I grabbed a 20-minute taxi across a sea cliff to the tourist village of Taganga, Colombia.

 I gave the driver his $3 and paused for a minute to let my eyes drink in the scenery.
-Water the color of jewels, white-albeit-somewhat-dirty sand, and lots of travelers…this was the coastal paradise that had me burning up kilometers across Ecuador for the past week.
+Water the color of jewels, white-albeit-somewhat-dirty sand, and lots of travelers.
+Taganga appeared to be the coastal paradise that had me burning up kilometers across Ecuador for the past week.

 To say the least, this final stop before Christmas was highly anticipated after all the long days on the road.

 We checked into the Casa Blanca, a Swiss-owned hotel directly on the beach with excellent views.
-The hotel was nice enough, but we had to deal with perhaps the most murderous, unfriendly bastards they could hire to staff the front desk (yes, they were truly that bad.
+The hotel was nice enough, but we had to deal with perhaps the most murderous, unfriendly bastards they could hire to staff the front desk.
+Yes, they were truly that bad.
 No, I’m not just being a jerk.

 There were cheaper and friendlier hostels such as the Dutch-owned Hollandia or the French-owned Casa Filipe where you can immediately smell the owner/chef’s latest culinary creation when you walk in.
 But those were quite a way up the hill away from the beach.
 If there is ever a time to splurge while traveling, your last week on the road in 2009 is the time to do so!

-Even after eight solid days in Taganga, the place is still an enigma to me.
+Even after eight solid days in Taganga, the place is still a mystery to me.
 I want to love it, but there are just too many reasons to hate the place.
 I want to hate it, but there are just as many reasons why I could and should like the place.

-Tourism is relatively new here.
-The fishermen are mostly long gone because a simple fried fish with rice bought right on the beach within eyesight of the boats can cost you the equivalent of $8!
+Tourism is relatively new here in Taganga.
+The fishermen are mostly long gone because a simple fried fish with rice bought right on the beach within eyesight of the boats can cost you the equivalent of $8.
+Ouch.

-I’ve been to some seriously unfriendly shitholes since 2006, and have eaten some disgusting, overpriced things, but Tanganga tops the list.
+I’ve been to some seriously unfriendly shitholes since 2006, and have eaten some disgusting food while traveling, but Tanganga tops the list.

 Now for the controversial part.

-My last and worst complaint are the locals.
-In 23 countries visited over the last few years, I don’t think I have ever encountered a more hateful, unfriendly, miserable-toward-outsiders bunch of people in my life.
+My last and worst complaint are the local people.
+In 23 countries visited over the few years, I don’t think I have ever encountered a more hateful, unfriendly, miserable-toward-outsiders bunch of people in my life.
 I’ve certainly met friendlier people in places stricken much harder by worse poverty.

-You’ll be given disgusted looks, shouted at, cursed, all but spit upon when you try to conduct transactions as simple as buying a bottle of water.
+As a tourist, you’ll be given disgusted looks, shouted at, cursed, and all but spit on when you try to conduct transactions as simple as buying a bottle of water.
 So many times I busted someone giving me the wrong price or incorrect change.
 They don’t admit error when you call them out, either.
 Expect to fight for the smallest amount of respect.

-After a week here, you either learn to start liking the place with all its rough edges, or run like hell from all the red-eyed backpackers that moved here for the cheap blow.
+After a week here, you either learn to start liking the place with all its rough edges, or run like hell from all the red-eyed backpackers that moved here for the cheap cocaine.
 I’m serious.
 This place is a trap for addicts.
-Budget travelers who linger here pretty well only have one mission: they get hooked up on shitty cocaine.
+Budget travelers who linger here pretty well only have one mission: they get hooked on shitty cocaine.
 A few don’t survive.

 I spent an extremely lazy eight days here in Taganga, which after all the hurry-up-and-wait lifestyle of exchanging night buses for day buses to move around Ecuador and Peru, feels totally unnatural.
 Taganga was a great place to sit on the beach, get lost inside my own head, and absorb some of the things I saw in eight different countries this year.